 (i) Increasing the real power rating from that shown in the latest Resource Registration data by one MW or greater within a single year;

-(ii) Changing the inverter, turbine, generator, battery modules, or power converter associated with a facility with an aggregate real power rating of ten MW or greater, unless the replacement is in-kind;
+(ii) Changing the inverter, turbine, generator, battery modules, or power converter associated with a facility with an aggregate real power rating of ten MW or greater, unless the replacement is in-kind.
+“In-kind” shall be defined as available equipment that has the same or similar specifications as the original equipment manufacturer specifications.
+If the same or similar equipment is unavailable, then in-kind shall include replacement equipment that is similar in performance to the original equipment;

 (iii) Modifying any control settings or equipment of Inverter-Based Resources (IBRs) that impact the dynamic response (such as voltage, frequency, and current injections) at the Point of Interconnection (POI) in a manner that is deemed to require further study in accordance with the process outlined in paragraph (5) of Section 5.5, Generator Commissioning and Continuing Operations;